Chapter 4 : Creative Output: Mischief

 “If you take me, you also get Roxanne and Fred.
 You know we more than dabble in this game you’re trying to play.”

-In addition to the Incog Imp, James, Roxanne, and Fred were master pranksters.
+James, Roxanne, and Fred are known as master pranksters.
 Sometimes, I see and hear them sneaking about the halls late at night when I’m in my Animagus form.

 “You’re in.
 We convene tonight at the library.”